JAMES H. BINGER CENTER FOR NEW AMERICANS

 DETAINED MASTER CALENDAR AND BOND DOCKET:

-Master calendar are short procedural hearings for immigrants to understand why they are in removal proceedings and how they might qualify to relief from deportation.
+Master calendar are short procedural hearings for immigrants to understand why they are in removal proceedings and how they might qualify for relief from deportation.
 The detained docket is for people being held in ICE detention, or who are in prison serving a criminal sentence while in deportation proceedings (IHP hearings).
 Bond hearings determine whether an immigrant can be released from ICE detention while their case is moving through the court.
 Most immigrants will have several master calendar hearings over the course of several weeks.
 These shifts are 1 ½ - 2 hours in length.

 DETAINED MERITS HEARING DOCKET: